Getting Your Homes Accurate Value

 Specifics of the Area

 When an AVM does a valuation, they usually take into consideration the recent comparable sold properties (comps) that are in close proximity to the home it is valuating.
 In many areas, that is a very flawed process.
 In areas that vary in value from street to street or have new construction the system can easily pick the incorrect properties for comps.
 It gets even worse if they have limited real estate sales data or limited data points on the data they have.
 Sometimes they will use properties that have absolutely no relevance to the subject property.
+We all know a clean home sells for more than one that isn't so presentable.
 If you have a home that was recently remodeled or has a pool where the other homes generally don’t, or other features that would add value specifically to your home, these factors are generally not considered when valuating your home.

 Who Has That Real Estate Data?

 The local MLS or Multiple Listing Service is a system where all local real estate agents input their listings and sold data.
 This is by far the most accurate data set of real estate.
 Zillow and other data aggregators have been working for years to forge relationships with local MLSs (yes, each one is separately controlled) in an effort to get the most accurate listing data.
 Even though many MLS’s do syndicate Active Real Estate Listings, they keep the Sold Real Estate Date close to the vest.
 That Sold Data is a critical data point in coming up with an accurate valuation on your home.

 *NOTE Sold data has recently been approved to be syndicated by NAR (National Association of REALTORS) so some of this may change in the future.
 There is also other disrupting factors currently taking place, such as the Realty Alliances new project called Upstream---which attempts to give the local brokers more control over where their listings are syndicated.
 There is a huge battle (with tons of money flowing) on the acquisition of accurate real estate data.